sushantkurund/Celebal-Internship/Mini-GPT2-From-Scratch/README.md

 Master of Computer Applications (Data Science)

-GitHub
+GitHub Profile:

 https://github.com/sushantkurund

 ---

+# Acknowledgements

+This project was developed as part of the **Celebal Technologies Internship – Week 8**.
+It is inspired by the educational work of Andrej Karpathy on implementing GPT-style language models from scratch.

+---

 # License

-This project is developed for educational purposes to demonstrate the implementation of a GPT-2 inspired decoder-only Transformer architecture built entirely from scratch using PyTorch.
+This project is intended for educational purposes and demonstrates the implementation of a miniature GPT-2 inspired decoder-only Transformer architecture built entirely from scratch using PyTorch.